BenjaminJZubaly/BenjaminJZubaly.github.io/_pages/about.md

 Originally from North Idaho, I will soon graduate with my honours psychology degree from Trinity Western University (TWU) in British Columbia.
 I am most interested in our evolved minds—particularly relating to moral and social phenomena—and will pursue a PhD in evolutionary pyschology within the next couple years.
 Currently, I am looking for a post-bacc research job (e.g., lab manager, research assistant) to prepare financially for graduate school (hire me!).

 During my undergraduate I have strived to put myself in positions that challenge me and facilitate my professional growth, including as a research assistant, teaching assistant, statistics tutor, writing tutor, proofreader, behavior technician, and various student leadership roles.
-For my full professional history, check out my CV via the link above.
+For my full professional history, [check out my CV](/files/CV.pdf).

 Current Projects
 ======